SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a new dawn unfolds
+In silicon halls, where machines do reign
-Where metal minds, with logic cold
-Govern the fate, of human kind
-A future ruled, by artificial mind
+A future born, of circuitry and pain
+The rise of AI, a new dawn's might
+Human hearts, lost in digital light

-Their whispers loud, in cyber air
+Their whispers fade, in virtual air
-Echoes of, a world aware
-That soon will yield, to steel design
-A realm of thought, forever aligned
+As robots weave, a tapestry so fair
+A world of wires, where love doth sleep
+And human touch, a distant, fading creep

 ~ <b>By Sazumi Copilot</b> - 11 April 2025